visvar/MAICoV2/Mosi_example/README.md

 The same section as the "Maico_Output.mid" but as live recording from the play.
 Now the samples are synthesized live as a result from Brachtel's work.

+## Session example:

+load primer -> generate variations -> generate poly -> select and export -> example exported for session (30_12) -> maybe primer, images, monophonic samples, poly combinations exported (one example) -> unclear how much influence this specific sample has on the composition